 Said sentences were notified by the SCJN through lists published on February 16, 2022, and the records were sent to the Collegiate Court in Administrative Matters.

-Through a document filed on March 22, 2022, the Company filed an annulment trial before the Federal Court of Administrative Justice, in order to determine whether the tax credit is prescribed or not.
+Through a document filed on March 22, 2022, the Company filed an annulment trial before the Federal Court of Administrative Justice, however, on October 17, 2022, the company decided to withdraw from such proceeding.
+See Note 6.